microsoft/playwright/docs/src/selectors.md

 Selectors are strings that are used to create [Locator]s.
 Locators are used to perform actions on the elements by means of methods such as [`method: Locator.click`], [`method: Locator.fill`] and alike.

+Writing good selectors is part art, part science so be sure to checkout the [Best Practices](#best-practices) section.

 <!-- TOC -->

 ## Quick guide